Threshold Regression in Heterogeneous Panel Data with Interactive Fixed Effects: A Semi-Homogeneous Threshold Regression Model

 Assumption \ref{ass:p_obs_het} imposes $i.i.d.$ distributed heterogeneous coefficients which are randomly distributed across units and independent of any other random elements in the model, as in Pesaran (2006).
-This assumption allows the use of the pooled Mean Group (MG) CCE estimator for $\theta$.
-Hence in the semi-homogeneous model of this section the parameters of interest are $\gamma$, $\theta$.
-If this assumption fails, so does the consistency of the MG estimators.
-Assumption \ref{ass:p_shrink_thres} is a variant of the shrinking threshold assumption \ref{ass:shrink_thres} where the shrinking parameter $\alpha$ is common across units.
+This assumption allows the use of the pooled MG CCE estimator for $\theta$.
+If \ref{ass:p_obs_het} fails, so does the consistency of the MG estimators.
+Assumption \ref{ass:p_shrink_thres} is a variant of the shrinking threshold assumption \ref{ass:shrink_thres} where the shrinking parameter $\alpha$ is now common across units.
 Notice that since $\delta_i$ are heterogeneous, the rate of shrinkage is $O(T^{-\alpha})$, instead of $O[(NT)^{-\alpha}]$ as in \cite{miao2020panel1}.
+Assumptions \ref{ass:p_thres_space} - \ref{ass:p_well_beh_lim} are variations of \ref{ass:identification}, \ref{ass:threshspace}, \ref{ass:fullrankH}, \ref{ass:hiordmom} and \ref{ass:wellbehlim} respectively.